chandranshu24-hue/bgr_chandranshu/README.md

 ---

 📘 *In simple terms, the BGR circuit uses one voltage that decreases with temperature and another that increases with temperature — when added in the right ratio, the overall result stays constant.*

+### 2.2 Types of Bandgap Reference (BGR)

+The **Bandgap Reference (BGR)** circuit can be classified in different ways depending on its **circuit architecture** and **application requirements**.

+---

+#### 🧩 Architecture-wise Classification

+Based on the circuit implementation approach, BGR circuits are commonly designed using:

+1. **Self-Biased Current Mirror Architecture**
+   - Uses transistor-level biasing without external amplifiers.
+   - Offers simplicity and good stability.
+   - Suitable for integration in analog and mixed-signal ICs.

+2. **Operational Amplifier-Based Architecture**
+   - Uses an op-amp to control node voltages precisely.
+   - Provides better accuracy and matching.
+   - Often used in precision reference applications.

+---

+#### ⚙️ Application-wise Classification

+Depending on design goals and target specifications, BGR circuits can be categorized as:

+1. **Low-Voltage BGR** — Optimized to operate at reduced supply voltages.
+2. **Low-Power BGR** — Designed for minimal power consumption, suitable for battery-powered systems.
+3. **High-PSRR and Low-Noise BGR** — Provides improved noise performance and power supply rejection ratio.
+4. **Curvature-Compensated BGR** — Includes additional circuitry to minimize second-order temperature effects.

+---

+#### 🧠 Our Design Choice

+In this project, we implement the **Bandgap Reference (BGR)** circuit using a **Self-Biased Current Mirror Architecture**,
+as it provides a good balance between **simplicity**, **power efficiency**, and **temperature stability** for integrated circuit applications.